 Further education (post 16)

 As a young person, you will need to make decisions about the next phase of your education choices as you move through secondary school.
 After year 11 you could choose to stay in school, go to a sixth form college, go to a further education (FE) college, or with a training provider.
+You should contact your school based career staff if you are still in school.
+If you are unclear about this you should contact your tutor or Head of Year.
 This article contains information on post-16 education options.
 For more information about work experience, traineeships or apprenticeships read this article.

 - When you can leave school